-IRR=Incidence Rate Ratio. †Univariate models included adjustment for seasonality using a sinus/cosinus decomposition as explained in Supplementary Material S1. ‡Significance threshold: *80%, **90%, *95%.
+IRR=Incidence Rate Ratio. †Univariate models included adjustment for seasonality using a sinus/cosinus decomposition as explained in Supplementary Material S1.
 Briefly, for most indicators related to containment measures or economic support, we found an optimal association with the number of SA for lags ranging from 9 to 11 months.
 This is consistent with breakpoints found previously (around January 2021 in most countries), as most measures were implemented in European countries from February/March 2020.

 References